John 4:1-54 - Outline of John (Book Notes menu page)

 except ye see...- Jesus was testing and challenging the man's faith.

 ye- (plural) ie., national Israel.
-His comment is not primarily aimed at this man.
+His comment was not primarily aimed at this man.

 signs and wonders- a weak basis for faith, at best... a means of deception, at worst.